 Restraining Order Necessary to Protect Safety/Well Being

-The NJ restraining order defense lawyers at the Tormey Law Firm LLC represent clients facing a permanent restraining order in Hackensack, Morristown, Newark, and Paterson.
+The NJ restraining order defense lawyers at the Tormey Law Firm LLC represent clients pursuing and facing a permanent restraining order in New Jersey.
 Our experienced domestic violence defense attorneys have been recognized as legal resources by the Daily Record, Bergen Record, Star Ledger and CBS radio.
-If you or a loved one needs assistance fighting a permanent restraining order in NJ, you’ve come to the right place.
-Our lawyers handle restraining order cases throughout NJ including in Sparta, Newton, Vernon, Hopatcong, and Andover.
-Contact us today for immediate assistance at 201-556-1570.
+If you or a loved one needs assistance filing or fighting a permanent restraining order in NJ, you’ve come to the right place.
+Our lawyers handle restraining order cases throughout NJ including in Kearny, Secaucus, North Bergen, and Weehawken.
+Contact us today for immediate assistance at (908)-336-5008.
 The initial consultation is always provided free of charge.

 Here is a review from one of our many satisfied restraining order clients in NJ:

 “Travis dealt my case with passion, professionalism and punctuality.
 The flat fee was very reasonable for the amount of effort that had to be put in the case (4 hearings).
 Travis helped me arrange all the data I had gathered for my defense.
 His thoroughness with my case and his knowledge of the law were quite evident when he presented the closing summary in front of the judge.
 I would highly recommend him to prospective clients.”